CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 5. When the switch buffer congestion falls below the configured minimum threshold of the buffer, the switch stops remarking ECN bits, setting them back to `01` or `10`.
 6. A receiving host reflects this new ECN marking in the next reply so that the transmitting host resumes sending at normal speeds.

-Cumulus Linux enables ECN by default on egress queue 0 for all ports with the following settings:
+The default profile (`default-global`) enables ECN by default on egress queue 0 for all ports with the following settings:
 - A minimum buffer threshold of 150000 bytes.
 Random ECN marking starts when buffer congestion crosses this threshold.
 The probability determines if ECN marking occurs.
 - A maximum buffer threshold of 1500000 bytes.
 Cumulus Linux marks all ECN-capable packets when buffer congestion crosses this threshold.
 - A probability of 100 percent that Cumulus Linux marks an ECN-capable packet when buffer congestion is between the minimum threshold and the maximum threshold.